Ripazhakgggdkp/lotus-jewel-client/README.md

 Similarly, `http_get("http://localhost:25565/vibrate/0.3")` will command the first Intiface registered device to start vibrating at intensity 0.3.

 ## Limitations
-So far this tool only supports commanding one device at a time, and the vibration duration is not configurable.
+Vibration cutoff duration is not configurable.